-1 each child was different and we would consider different 2 issues.

-Q. Where is that information, the product of that discussion, where is that distilled so it is of use to those who, on the particular time when the kidney is offered, have the care and management of that child's surgery?

-8 MR RIGG: We kept it on a database or a spreadsheet which 9 had the relevant information, and that was available to 10 our transplant coordinators, who took the call.
-It was 11 available to both the nephrologist and to the surgeons 12 who were on the rota.

-Q. Can I ask you a question.
-You have said that one of the things you would be reviewing at a meeting like that is how well the dialysis was going.
-And you'd also said another thing that you would be forming a view of is how urgent this child's need for a transplant was.
+- 1 each child was different and we would consider different - 2 issues. - 3 Q. Where is that information, the product of that - 4 discussion, where is that distilled so it is of use to - 5 those who, on the particular time when the kidney is - 6 offered, have the care and management of that child's - 7 surgery? - 8 MR RIGG: We kept it on a database or a spreadsheet which - 9 had the relevant information, and that was available to - 10 our transplant coordinators, who took the call.
+It was - 11 available to both the nephrologist and to the surgeons - 12 who were on the rota. - 13 Q. Can I ask you a question.
+You have said that one of the - things you would be reviewing at a meeting like that is - how well the dialysis was going.
+And you'd also said - another thing that you would be forming a view of is how - 17 urgent this child's need for a transplant was. - 18 What actually determines urgency of need, so far as - 19 your experience was in 1995?
+This is a question - addressed to both of you in your practice in 1995.
+What - 21 determined the urgency of a child's need for - 22 a transplant? - 23 MR RIGG: I think that was very much the view of the - 24 nephrologist and the wider paediatric nephrology - 25 multidisciplinary team.
+So it would also take a view of

-18 What actually determines urgency of need, so far as 19 your experience was in 1995?
-This is a question 20 addressed to both of you in your practice in 1995.
-What 21 determined the urgency of a child's need for the specialist nurses, who would know about how dialysis 1 2 was going.
-It would take the view of the psychologists of the social workers, of the play therapists, how 3 families were coping with their child who had renal 4 failure.
-So it wasn't just physical factors, it was 5 б also social and emotional factors as well.
-7 Yes.
-Broadly speaking, although you might not be able Ο. 8 to answer it in that way, if a child was being 9 maintained very well on dialysis and was healthy, then what effect, if any, does that have on all other things 10 being equal, on the urgency of their need for 11 a transplant?
-12 13 MR RIGG: I think that allows us to be a little more 14 selective in the organ that we accept for that 15 particular child.
-I think it's important to recognise 16 that the child has potentially many, many years ahead of 17 them, and many children end up with one, two, three, or 18 even four transplants as the years go by and, therefore, 19 it's important that each transplant lasts for as long as possible.
-So we would think about getting the best 20 21 match, for example, that we could because we know that 22 that goes with outcome.
+- 1 the specialist nurses, who would know about how dialysis - was going.
+It would take the view of the psychologists - of the social workers, of the play therapists, how - 4 families were coping with their child who had renal - 5 failure.
+So it wasn't just physical factors, it was - 6 also social and emotional factors as well. - 7 Q. Yes.
+Broadly speaking, although you might not be able - 8 to answer it in that way, if a child was being - 9 maintained very well on dialysis and was healthy, then - 10 what effect, if any, does that have on all other things - 11 being equal, on the urgency of their need for - 12 a transplant? - 13 MR RIGG: I think that allows us to be a little more - 14 selective in the organ that we accept for that - particular child.
+I think it's important to recognise - 16 that the child has potentially many, many years ahead of - 17 them, and many children end up with one, two, three, or - even four transplants as the years go by and, therefore, - 19 it's important that each transplant lasts for as long as - 20 possible.
+So we would think about getting the best - 21 match, for example, that we could because we know that - that goes with outcome. - 23 Q. And in Adam's case, if multidisciplinary meetings were - 24 happening in relation to his particular case, knowing - 25 what you do of his medical notes and records and his